go-jira/jira/README.md

   -r --reporter=USER        Reporter to search for
   -w --watcher=USER         Watcher to add to issue (default: cbennett)
-                            or Watcher to search for
+                            or Watcher to search for --max_results=VAL         Maximum number of results to return in query (default: 500)
 ```